The Corps Series: Major Kenneth R. "Killer" McCoy, USMCR

-McCoy is next assigned to evaluate Lieutenant Colonel Evans Carlson whose methods caused concern among his superiors.
+McCoy is next assigned to evaluate Lieutenant Colonel Evans Carlson of the 2nd Marine Raider Battalion, whose unorthodox methods caused concern among his superiors.
 He trains for six months with the Marine Raiders in San Diego, and participates in the Raid on Makin Island.

 He participates in several secret missions under Brigadier General Fleming Pickering, including landing on Japanese-controlled Mindanao; staging the rescue of two Marines manning a Coastwatcher station on the island of Buka; being sent on "Operation Windmill" by General Pickering to evaluate the sanity of General Wendell Fertig and the resistance potential of his U.S. Forces in the Philippines; and setting up a weather station in the Gobi Desert urgently needed by the Navy and the Army Air Force.
 During the course of the series he receives a Bronze Star, three Silver Stars, the Distinguished Service Medal, the British Victoria Cross, and the Purple Heart with five stars.
 Following the success of Operation Gobi, McCoy is promoted to the rank of Major and is ordered to attend the U.S. Army Command and General Staff course, a desirable course which usually is reserved for officers destined for great things, by direction of President Roosevelt.

 (Note: The Victoria Cross is an error on the part of the author.
 Only British and Commonwealth subjects serving in the armed forces were eligible for this medal, the highest award in the British honours system for combat valour.
 It seems more likely McCoy would have been awarded the Military Cross or the British Distinguished Service Cross.)